Cancer Care Conferences

 Molloy College, Division of Nursing, and Memorial Sloan-Kettering Cancer Center will be presenting the program: "To Tan or Not to Tan: A Presentation on Sun Protection and Skin Cancer" on Tuesday, April 8 from 6 p.m. - 8:30 p.m.
 The conference will be offered at no charge and will be held in the Hays Theatre in the Wilbur Arts Center on Molloy's Rockville Centre campus located at 1000 Hempstead Avenue, Rockville Centre, New York, 11571.

 The program will include a presentation on sun protection and skin cancer, as well as a the sun damage demonstration.
-The conference is designed for cancer patients, cancer survivors and their families.
-However, this conference is open to the public and everyone is welcome to attend, including healthcare professionals and students.
+This conference is open to the public and everyone is welcome to attend, including healthcare professionals and students.

 A light dinner is included.
 Check-in and dinner will be at 6:00 p.m. and the program will start 6:30 p.m.